-- 1. education, information and training for the agencies involved and public opinion, including in the countries concerned; - 2. the measures needed for the identification and preparation of projects, namely: - (a) identification and feasibility studies; - (b) the exchange of technical know-how and experience between European organisations and bodies in third countries; - (c) the costs arising from tendering procedures, in particular the evaluation of tenders and the preparation of project documents; - (d) the financing of general studies concerning the Community's action within the scope of this Regulation;
+- 1. education, information and training for the agencies involved and public opinion, including that of the countries concerned; - 2. the measures needed for the identification and preparation of projects, namely: - (a) identification and feasibility studies; - (b) the exchange of technical know-how and experience between European organisations and bodies in third countries; - (c) the costs arising from tendering procedures, in particular the evaluation of tenders and the preparation of project documents; - (d) the financing of general studies concerning the Community's action within the scope of this Regulation; - 3. the implementation of projects:

-- 3. the implementation of projects: - (a) technical assistance and expatriate and local staff to help implement the projects; - (b) purchasing and/or delivering any product or equipment strictly necessary for the implementation of operations, including, in exceptional circumstances, and when duly justified, the purchasing or leasing of premises; - (c) where appropriate, actions for the purpose of highlighting the Community character of the operations. - 4. measures to monitor, audit and evaluate Community operations, and administrative and technical assistance of mutual benefit to the Commission and the recipients.
+- (a) technical assistance and expatriate and local staff to help implement the projects; - (b) purchasing and/or delivering any product or equipment strictly necessary for the implementation of operations, including, in exceptional circumstances, and when duly justified, the purchasing or leasing of premises; - (c) where appropriate, actions for the purpose of highlighting the Community character of the operations. - 4. measures to monitor, audit and evaluate Community operations - 5. and within limits set annually by the budgetary authority, administrative and technical assistance benefiting both the Commission and the recipients.